 Unstructured time and free play happens each day at Runoia!

-At Camp Runoia we think of camp as fun with intention – we are focused not only on having fun, but helping your child grown into an independent and confident person who is discovering themselves as a stand-up girl, a strong athlete, a purposeful leader, a creative artist and true friend.Campus Tour
+At Camp Runoia we think of camp as fun with intention – we are focused not only on having fun, but helping your child grown into an independent and confident person who is discovering themselves as a stand-up person, a strong athlete, a purposeful leader, a creative artist and true friend.Campus Tour